gaultier/blog/write_a_video_game_from_scratch_like_1987.md

 }
 ```

-If the event is `Exposed`, we simply render (that's our first render when the window becomes visible - or if the window was mimized and then made visible again).
+If the event is `Exposed`, we simply render (that's our first render when the window becomes visible - or if the window was minimized and then made visible again).

 If the event is the `Enter` key, we reset the state of the game and render.
 X11 differentiates between physical and logical keys on the keyboard but that does not matter here (or I would argue in most games: we are interested in the physical location of the key, not what the user mapped it to).